Written by Susan Nalevac | May 31, 2023

 There are two container inspection schemes that apply to CSC plate requirements: the Periodic Examination Scheme (PES), and the Approved Continuous Examination Program (ACEP).
 While they’re generally similar, they have some key differences.

-The PES is the original approach for container inspection and regulation, but it’s not as common today.
+The Periodic Examination Scheme (PES) is the original approach for container inspection and regulation, but it’s not as common today.
 Small operators are the primary users of this scheme.
 The PES requires displaying the next examination date (NED) on the CSC plate, which must be updated after each inspection.

 The first PES inspection must occur within five years of the container’s manufacture, and inspections must occur periodically afterward with no gap greater than 30 months between inspections.

-ACEP is the more common inspection scheme, as it’s more thorough, consistent, and generally easier for container owners to implement.
+The Approved Continuous Examination Program (ACEP) is the most common inspection scheme, as it’s more thorough, consistent, and generally easier for container owners to implement.
 Basically, ACEP deems the container to be inspected every time it undergoes a repair—often occurring while the container is at the repair facility.
 If the container doesn’t undergo repairs often, then it undergoes inspection within the same intervals as the PES.

 Since ACEP examinations aren’t scheduled, frequent repairs for even minor damage are necessary.
 Containers following the ACEP must display the scheme number on the CSC plate, often as a decal.
 But unlike PES containers, ACEP containers don’t have to constantly update the CSC plate with the NED.